All publications are available from the BRLSI Reception Desk at 16 Queen Square, Bath BA1 2HN; office hours - 10.00am to 4.00pm Monday to Saturday.

 This book, with William Smith’s famous map on the cover and a foreword by Sir Patrick Moore, is described in the ‘Notes and Records of The Royal Society’ as “Richly illustrated and referenced, with a full gazetteer of Bath’s scientists and their local residences, landmarks and connections, it offers an intersection of local and scientific histories …” and brings to light the contribution of Bath “… to the formations of science itself.”

-Adventures of a Merchant Banker
+Adventures of a Merchant Banker - Booklet £3

-Early photographs of China
+Early Photographs of China

-Bath and the Nile Explorers
+Follow this link for a copy of: Bath and the Nile Explorers